 It was a gorgeous sunny August day and we made our way up to the pool deck.
 For me this is my favourite part of the ship.
 There was Goofy’s pool, which has a movie screen and the splash area with water slide for thrill seekers.
 There is also a quiet Cove Pool for the adults only to retreat from the excitement of the younger and older kids.

-I was impressed to see pool vests available for children taking that extra step in safety as Disney is well known for.
+I was pleased to see pool vests available for children.

 Beautiful art can be seen throughout the ship which takes on many forms from sketches to oil paintings.

 Every stateroom onboard a Disney ship has a separate bathroom and toilet, which is a godsend when travelling with children.
 Every bathroom has a bath in it as well regardless of which type of room you go for.
-The décor has a subtle Disney feel to it and nothing like I was expecting.
+The décor has a subtle Disney feel to it and nothing like I had expected.